Nweike-Igwenagu/Nweike-Igwenagu/README.md

-- 👋 Hi, I’m @Nweike-Igwenagu
+- 👋 Hi, I’m Chinweike Igwenagu
-- 👀 I’m interested in software engineering
+- 👀 I’m a full stack web developer
-- 🌱 I’m currently learning web development
+- 🌱 I’m good at JavaScript and Django
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on eeb development projects
 - 📫 How to reach me +2349135304466